Photos Courtesy of Rob Christy

 Venice Area Mobile Meals, Inc. – 40 meals monthly for clients.

-Venice Area Pregnancy Care Center, Inc. – Car seats, cribs and mattresses for infants & toddlers.
+Venice Area Pregnancy Care Center, Inc. – Car seats, cribs,formula, and baby food.

 Venice Art Center – Youth scholarships.